Chinese Language Forums: 6 Marvelous Message Boards for Learning Mandarin

 This forum is slowly fading away, which is a shame!
 While some of the sub-forums are lively, others are pretty dead.
 It’s definitely worth checking out if you’re looking for a language buddy to trade conversations with or if you have a question, but don’t expect an immediate answer.

 DigiMandarin’s forums are quite active.
 You won’t find many stale questions, either.
-The forums are divided into two sub-categories: Learn Chinese and Chinese Culture.

 You’ll find posts on subjects such as finding a job in Beijing, plus specific translations of obscure words, tutor recommendations by area and a plethora of e-book resources.